MH-Scripts/mh-cuffed/readme.md

 # MH Walk When Cuffed

 # For Players
-- When you get cuffed by a cop you don't walk or move, with this script you also walk with the cop while cuffed.
+- When you get cuffed by a cop you don't walk or move, with this script you also walk/run with the cop while cuffed.
-- so when the cop is walking you are also automaticly going to walk animation.
+- so when the cop is walking or running you are also automaticly going to walk or run animation.

 # For Npc's
 - You can Cuff/UnCuff, Search, Escort, Hostage, Surender or place Npc's in your vehicle for a cop chase.